ClinicalEpigenetics/code_templates_pastries/README.md

 $ git push origin <newbranch>

 ```
+#### Make a pull request

-In GitHub, navigate to the original code_template master repo and create a pull request.
+On GitHub navigate to your forked repo and click "New pull request"

+Choose the branches you made changes to <new branch> and the branch you want to merge into <main/master>

+Add descriptions for review.
+Once changes are reviewed the maintainers of the origial repo will incorporate
+changes.

 ## Etiquette